 Since kratom use is still fairly new, an exact treatment plan for kratom side effects isn’t quite set in stone.
 However, there are a few things you can do to lessen your dependency on kratom.

-• Individual therapy: This method will give you one-on-one time with a licensed mental health counselor.
+- Individual therapy for addiction: This method will give you one-on-one time with a licensed mental health counselor.
 Here, you’ll discuss your goals for therapy as well as your struggles with addiction.

-• Group therapy: You’ll talk about your experiences with drug use with peers who know what you’re going through.
+- Group therapy for addiction: You’ll talk about your experiences with drug use with peers who know what you’re going through.
 Group therapy will be led by a therapist, and you’ll practice role-playing and skill building.

-• Cognitive behavioral therapy (CBT): CBT is a popular method of therapy used in addiction recovery.
+- Cognitive behavioral therapy for drug abuse: CBT is a popular method of therapy used in addiction recovery.
 Rather than simply concentrating on the “why,” CBT focuses on the user’s thoughts, behaviors and feelings that led them to misuse drugs.
 A licensed therapist will turn these feelings into more positive and productive ones so that you can make better choices in the future.

 Get Help for Kratom Misuse Now at Harmony Ridge

 Whether you’ve misused kratom or opioids, Harmony Ridge can give you the skill set you need to stop giving these substances control of your life.
-If you want to learn more about our services and how we can make your life better, contact us today!
+If you want to learn more about our services and how we can help with kratom use in West Virginia, contact us today!